unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/03_documentation.md

 ![Swagger](images/swagger-ui.jpg "Swagger")

-For details on how to use swagger UI with your API, go to the [Standard API definition and third party integration](technical-resources/apispark/guide/publish/publish/api-definition "Standard API definition and third party integration") page.
+For details on how to use swagger UI with your API, go to the [third party application integration](technical-resources/apispark/guide/publish/publish/api-definition "third party application integration") page.